top of page

 The Amplifiers:

-Dr. Maria Rodriguez, nutritional biochemist, emphasizes that timing matters significantly: “The research clearly shows that consuming collagen with vitamin C approximately 30–60 minutes before loading those tissues creates a synergistic effect.
+Timing matters significantly: the research clearly shows that consuming collagen with vitamin C approximately 30–60 minutes before loading those tissues creates a synergistic effect.

 The mechanical stimulus directs the nutrients precisely where they’re needed most.”